 4. Use the services of a family celebrant

 Next set the memorable scene of your naming ceremony.
 Maybe you want to plan it on the (adopted) child’s birthday?
 Ask a grand-parent to lead the ceremony.
 However, it could be too much work and complexed for them.
 If that happens, use the services of a family celebrant to conduct the celebrations.
 This way you’ll create everlasting precious memories.

 5. Take your time

-Family celebrants are skilled at performing a unique non-religious naming ceremony.
-However, finding the right one is like searching for the perfect pair of shoes.
+Family celebrants are skilled at performing a unique non-religious [secular] naming ceremony.
+However, finding the right celebrant is like searching for the perfect pair of shoes.
 Don’t rush.
 Take your time.
-It is important that you feel comfortable and happy with your celebrant.
-As this ensures that you can communicate openly and freely.
+It is important that you and your child feel comfortable and happy with your chosen celebrant.
+As this ensures that you can communicate openly, honestly and freely.

 6. Catchy family slogan – commemorative certificate

 Additionally make sure you and your partner agree on the planning arrangements of the ceremonial naming service.
 So, during the event ceremoniously present your child with a commemorative certificate or gift.
 By demonstrating your love it becomes a cherished moment forever.
 One more thing, think up an awesome, catchy family slogan to keep things sweet.

 7. Share, talk, listen

 Another thing, carefully think about the planning of the day.
 Making the final decisions about how much the naming ceremony cost will take up a lot of time.
 Although this might seem like an obstacle.
-The celebration will be wonderfully gratifying.
+The momentous celebration will be wonderfully gratifying.
 Remember to share, talk, listen and be thoughtful to yours, your partners and child’s needs.